spicysomtam/rancher-k3s-aws-tf/README.md

 # Aim

 To implement rancher 2.4.3 k3s install on aws using terraform, following the rancher k3s instructions [Installing Rancher on a Kubernetes Cluster](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/).
 The instructions say that you should use an AWS Network Load Balancer (NLB), and provides instructions [here](https://rancher.com/docs/rancher/v2.x/en/installation/options/nlb/).
 My plan was to implement a two node k3s configuration behind an AWS load balancer, which is an ideal, minimal k3s configuration with fault tolerance.
+I also provide a single node deploy, which is perfect for development, etc.

 # Issue with an AWS Network Load Balancer and k3s